DuckNimbus/DuckNimbus/README.md

 Hello.
-I am a begginer in front end.
+I am a beginner in python and i know somethings in front end, i will post some codes that i made when i was bored...

-yea